7digital/sevendigital-odbc/README.md

 ## Credits:

-Mostly the work of @benbiddington
+Mostly the work of @ben-biddington